teeheee/afia/README.md

 # TODO

-* apply offset does not update offset
-* make config be used in algorithm
+* issue with result plot.
+Text is cut
 * add statusbar with progress
-* improve load time of images
-* improve calculation time
-* load other analysis
+* load other analysis like from dftfringe
-* add save model button
+* add a save test button
-* add compare models
+* add a comparison between tests